Coin Collecting Guide for Beginners Logo

 • Auctions: You can also get collectable coins at traditional Auction Houses, Mail Bid Sales, or Online Auctions.

-Coin Auctions offer several options to collectors who wish to participate.
 You can place your bids by phone or mail, you can attend a live auction in person, you can bid online, or you can pay someone to bid for you at an auction.

 You should study the terms and conditions of sale, return privileges and fees charged before you bid at auctions.

-You should also set a limit for your spending and make yourself stick to it.
 It is way too easy to catch the bidding bug during the excitement and you could end up spending more than you can afford or paying too much for a coin.

-I urge you to proceed with caution when purchasing collectable coins at auctions.
 Know the coin you are bidding on and what it is worth.
 Many coins, especially at online auctions such as eBay, sell for much more than they are worth, so do your homework before bidding.

 eBay or Yahoo!
 Auctions are popular online auctions that offer collectable coins.
 There are also online auctions that strictly deal in coins.
 If you are going to bid at online auctions, be sure to check the seller’s feedback if using an auction service that provides it.